677 - Clay Allison - live

 I don't have help.

-So what happens when you go around and talk to that area?
-Now that
+So, what happens when you go around to talk to that area?

 Oh, fuck.
-Um, well, we should probably get out of here'cause we do have a second show, right?
+Well, we should probably get out of here because we do have a second show, right?
 What time is the second show at?
-Uh ten.

 Oh.